-- 2.6.1.1 To establish a diversified local economy and increased local employment opportunities. - 2.6.1.2 To support economic development that is compatible with rural character, services and lifestyles. - 2.6.1.3 To recognize and support current businesses in the planning area. - 2.6.1.4 To promote new and sustainable businesses incorporating skills of residents in areas such as agriculture, forestry and wood finishing, fisheries, recreation and tourism, waste management, renewable energy, recycling, education and training. - 2.6.1.5 To encourage the establishment of new commercial and industrial uses on lands designated for these uses. - 2.6.1.6 To encourage home-based businesses compatible with adjacent residential land uses. - 2.6.1.7 To encourage home-based industries on residential lots larger than 2 hectares and compatible with surrounding residential land uses.
+- 2.6.1.1 To establish a diversified local economy and increased local employment opportunities. - 2.6.1.2 To support economic development that is compatible with rural character, services and lifestyles. - 2.6.1.3 To recognize and support current businesses in the planning area. - 2.6.1.4 To ensure the economic viability of ecologically-sustainable initiatives and activities in agriculture, forestry and wild fisheries. - 2.6.1.5 To provide opportunities for development of value-added businesses related to the resource sector. - 2.6.1.6 To encourage the establishment of commercial and industrial uses on land designated for these uses. - 2.6.1.7 To minimize negative impact of industrial uses on adjacent uses and the environment. - 2.6.1.8 To establish home-based businesses and economic activities in the planning area. - 2.6.1.9 To establish home-based industry uses on residential lots of more than 2 hectares. - 2.6.1.10 To protect and support existing and new commercial recreation uses in conformance with the OCP and its designations. - 2.6.1.11 To minimize any adverse effects of home-based business and home-based industry on adjacent residential uses.